Smooth-sided toad

-The smooth-sided toad or spotted toad (Rhaebo guttatus), formerly known as Bufo guttatus, is a species of toad in the family Bufonidae.
-It is found in the Amazonian Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela, as well as the Guianas (French Guiana, Guyana, and Suriname).
-Specimens from southern Peru, Bolivia, and Brazil might represent Rhaebo ecuadorensis described in 2012.
+The smooth-sided toad (Rhaebo guttatus), also known commonly as the spotted toad, is a species of amphibian in the family Bufonidae.
+It is native to the Amazon basin of South America.

+Taxonomy

+The first description of the species was published in 1799 by Johann Gottlob Schneider, who placed it in the genus Bufo.
+Edward Drinker Cope moved the species to the genus Rhaebo in 1865.

+The species taxonomic status is unclear, as it is likely that Rhaebo guttatus as currently defined actually encompasses several distinct species of toad.
+Rhaebo glaberrimus was for a time considered a subspecies of Rhaebo guttatus.
+Some specimens from southern Peru, Bolivia, and Brazil that were considered to belong to the species may actually represent Rhaebo ecuadorensis, the first description of which was published in 2012.

 Description

 Males growth to about 15 cm snout–vent length.
 Females are larger, at up to 17.4 cm, possibly even 10 in, in snout–vent length.
 The dorsal color is cream colored or very light brown to reddish brown.
 The belly is a darker shade.
 The species has a characteristically prominent preocular ridge that is present even in juveniles.

 The smooth sided toad secretes a toxin from a gland behind their eyes known as a bufotoxin, it has been known to cause heart failure in humans if ingested.
 This toxin is the toad's main line of defense against predators.